rackerlabs/rackspace-how-to/content/cloud-databases/upgrade-a-cloud-databases-instance-from-mysql-56-to-mysql-57.md

 Before you upgrade the instance, we recommend that you review the change documentation from MySQL that appears in this section.
-The documentation describes the changes that you can expect from a migration from version 5.1 to version 5.6, and helps you ensure that your application is prepared for the changes in functionality between the two versions.
+The documentation describes the changes that you can expect from a migration from version 5.6 to version 5.7, and helps you ensure that your application is prepared for the changes in functionality between the two versions.

-**Note**: This article shows you how to upgrade directly from MySQL 5.1 to 5.6 by using the <code>mysqldump</code> command, so you can disregard any mention in the MySQL documentation of having to update table files or file structures directly.
+**Note**: This article shows you how to upgrade your MySQL instance directly by using the <code>mysqldump</code> command, so you can disregard any mention in the MySQL documentation of having to update table files or file structures directly.

-Review the following change documentation that corresponds to your upgrade:

-- **[Changes in MySQL 5.5](http://dev.mysql.com/doc/refman/5.5/en/upgrading-from-previous-series.html)**: For upgrades from MySQL 5.1 to MySQL 5.5.

-- **[Changes in MySQL 5.6](http://dev.mysql.com/doc/refman/5.6/en/upgrading-from-previous-series.html)**: For upgrades from MySQL 5.5 to MySQL 5.6.
+Review [Changes in MySQL 5.7](https://dev.mysql.com/doc/refman/5.7/en/upgrading-from-previous-series.html) to learn about changes between MySQL 5.6 and MySQL 5.7.

 #### Back up the original Cloud Databases instance

 It's important to back up the original instance first.
-If you discover any structure discrepancies after you begin using the new MySQL 5.6 instance, you can use the backup copy to rebuild your database in its previous MySQL 5.1 state.
+If you discover any structure discrepancies after you begin using the new MySQL 5.7 instance, you can use the backup copy to rebuild your database in its previous MySQL 5.6 state.

 Use the following steps to create a copy of the original instance: